Stability and Generalization in Free Adversarial Training: Additional Numerical Results

 \subsection{Robust Overfitting During Training Process}

 \textbf{Implementation Details: } For the training process of networks, we follow the standards in the literature \citep{madry2017towards, rice2020overfitting}.
 We apply mini-batch gradient descent with batch size $b=128$.
 Weight decay is set to be $2 \times 10^{-4}$.
 We adopt a piecewise learning rate decay schedule, starting with 0.1 and decaying by a factor of 10 at the 100th and 150th epochs, for 200 total epochs.
+For the vanilla algorithm, we apply PGD adversaries with 1, 7, or 10 iterations and set the step size as $\varepsilon$, $\varepsilon/4$, or $\varepsilon/4$ respectively.
 For the free algorithm, since it repeats $m$ iterations at each step, we use $200/m$ epochs to match their training iterations for fair comparison.
 For the adversaries, we consider both $\ltwo$-norm attack of radius $\varepsilon = 128/255$, and $\linf$-norm attack of radius $\varepsilon = 8/255$ (except for Tiny-ImageNet $\varepsilon = 4/255$).

 We extend the experiments in Section \ref{sec:experiments} using different free steps $m$, various neural network architectures, and other datasets.
 We use ResNet18 for CIFAR-10 and CIFAR-100, ResNet50 for Tiny-ImageNet, and VGG19 for SVHN.
-We apply both $\ltwo$ and $\linf$ adversaries and set the free step $m$ as 2, 4, 6, 8, and 10.\footnote{Throughout this work, we use ``Free-$m$'' to denote the free AT algorithm with $m$ free steps, and ``Free'' without specification means Free-4 by default.} We sort the results into Table \ref{app:tab:train_results}, and provide the plots of training curves for CIFAR-10 and CIFAR-100 in Figure \ref{app:fig:train_curve}.
+We apply both $\ltwo$ and $\linf$ adversaries and provide the plots of training curves for CIFAR-10 and CIFAR-100 in Figure \ref{app:fig:train_curve}.
 We can observe that the vanilla training suffers from robust overfitting, while the free algorithm with moderate free steps generalizes better and achieves comparable robustness to the vanilla algorithm.